Navigating Compliance Challenges

 2. Continuous monitoring

 to ensure compliance and the effectiveness of their protective measures.
-The emphasizes that is not merely a regulatory obligation; it is an essential step in safeguarding national interests and qualifying for lucrative defense contracts.
-With fewer than 1,000 individuals expected to earn this certification, the stakes are incredibly high, underscoring the urgent need for .
+The framework emphasizes that compliance is not merely a regulatory obligation; it is an essential step in safeguarding national interests and qualifying for lucrative defense contracts.
+With fewer than 1,000 individuals expected to earn this certification, the stakes are incredibly high, underscoring the urgent need for preparedness.

 The center represents the main requirements for CMMC Level 3.
 Follow the branches to see the core criteria and the actions organizations need to take to comply.
 Each color-coded section helps differentiate between requirements and actions.